 The Adolescent and Young Adult Eating Disorders Program at Children's Hospital serves children, adolescents, young adults, and their families.
 Our services include evaluation and management of our patients’ conditions, providing medical, psychological, and nutritional treatment.

-When we think about eating disorders, we tend to think in terms of dramatic weight loss, eating disorders may also be accompanied by weight gain or no change in weight at all.
+While eating disorders may lead to dramatic weight loss, eating disorders may also be accompanied by weight gain or no change in weight at all.
 Eating disorders represent a spectrum of emotional illnesses, characterized by the patient’s struggle with self-acceptance and body dissatisfaction.

 We treat the following eating disorders: